Effective July 30, 2016

 - To evaluate the effectiveness of SC benefits and offerings.

-- To our approved vendors which are companies we hire to provide certain services such as sending mailings, improving advertising services, providing member benefits and managing databases or other technology.
+- Our approved vendors which are companies we hire to provide certain services such as sending mailings, improving advertising services, providing member benefits and managing databases or other technology.

-- To our corporate affiliates.
-We may share information including your PI Information with wholly or majority owned affiliates or other affiliated organizations, such as The House of the Temple Historic Preservation Foundation, Inc., The Scottish Rite Foundation, S. J., USA, Inc., and the Scottish Rite Research Society, Inc., SC’s charitable affiliates, so they can provide you with information about services and programs that might interest you.
+- Our corporate affiliates.
+We may share information including your PI Information with wholly or majority owned affiliates and other affiliated organizations, such as our Valleys and Orients, and our charitable affiliates, The House of the Temple Historic Preservation Foundation, Inc., The Scottish Rite Foundation, S. J., USA, Inc., and the Scottish Rite Research Society, Inc., so they can provide you with information about services and programs that might interest you.

-- To licensed providers, who are third parties who make available special SC-branded discounts, products or services.
-Some of the licensed providers of SC-branded products and services, including many of those listed on the Member Benefits page on Scottishrite.org, pay a fee for access to our membership list.
+- Our licensed providers, who are third parties who make available special SC-branded discounts, products or services.
+Some of the licensed providers of SC-branded products and services, including many of those listed on the Member Benefits page on www.my.scottishrite.org, pay a fee for access to our membership list.
 These fees are used for the general purposes of SC.
 Licensed providers are required to keep SC member information confidential, and to use the information only to offer the contracted products or services to SC and SC members.
 Some of our licensed providers may also collect data about our members through their interactions with the members.
 The licensed providers may share some or all of this data with SC so that we may make available more effective and personalized service to our members.
-We may share information including PI Information collected with Licensed Providers, even if you are not a SC member.
+We may share information including PI Information collected with Licensed Providers, even if you are not a member of the fraternity.

-- To select nonprofit organizations with whom we may occasionally engage in “list exchanges” such as a Grand Lodge of an Orient or the Supreme Council for the Northern Masonic Jurisdiction.
+- Select nonprofit organizations with whom we may occasionally engage in “list exchanges” such as a Grand Lodge of an Orient or the Supreme Council for the Northern Masonic Jurisdiction.